PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Benchmark

 \subsection{Benchmark results}

-All individual RRMSE and \texttt{total\_error} for each method applied to each dataset are reported in Table~\ref{tab:PLAID_benchmark}.
-These results are considered neither exhaustive, nor definitive.
+The global \texttt{total\_error} for each method and dataset is reported in Table~\ref{tab:PLAID_benchmark_short}, while all individual RRMSE metrics are provided in Table~\ref{tab:PLAID_benchmark} in Annex~\ref{app:benchdetails}.
+These results define a fixed and fully reproducible reference benchmark, based on standardized datasets, fixed data splits, evaluation protocols, and implementations publicly available at submission time.

-We provide the community with online benchmarking applications hosted on Hugging Face as competitions with no end date, see \href{https://huggingface.co/PLAIDcompetitions}{Hugging Face benchmark collection}.
-Each benchmark comes with a visualization application of the datasets, a description of inputs and outputs and detailed instructions for accessing the data and constructing a prediction file.
-Anyone can register and submit a prediction: submissions are automatically ranked based on \texttt{total\_error} as defined in Section~\ref{sec:eval_metric}.
-Hence, the benchmark results presented here will be updated in the future.
-See Section~\ref{app:bench} for additional details on the benchmarking applications.
+Beyond the fixed benchmark defined in this work, we introduce online benchmarking applications hosted on Hugging Face as competitions with no end date, see \href{https://huggingface.co/PLAIDcompetitions}{Hugging Face benchmark collection}.
+These applications extend the benchmark into a long-term, community-driven evaluation framework, while preserving the fixed reference defined in this paper.
+Each benchmark comes with a visualization interface, detailed descriptions of inputs and outputs, and instructions for accessing the data and constructing prediction files.
+Anyone can register and submit predictions, which are automatically ranked based on \texttt{total\_error} as defined in Section~\ref{sec:eval_metric}.
+See Section~\ref{app:bench} for additional details.
+The platform is already active, with over 80 community submissions at the time of writing, indicating early adoption by the community.

-We notice that MMGP, Vi-Transformer/Augur and MARIO models perform particularly well on our steady-state datasets, while DAFNO has only been evaluated on our unique time-dependent dataset.
+Several trends emerge from these results.
+MMGP is highly competitive when a meaningful alignment or fixed correspondence between samples is available, as in \texttt{Tensile2d} and \texttt{Rotor37}, but it is not directly applicable to datasets with variable topology such as \texttt{2D\_MultiScHypEl} and \texttt{2D\_ElPlDynamics}.
+MARIO performs particularly well on \texttt{Rotor37}, \texttt{2D\_profile}, and \texttt{VKI-LS59}, suggesting that implicit coordinate-based representations with geometric conditioning are well suited to smooth or shock-dominated CFD fields on varying geometries.
+Its weaker performance on \texttt{2D\_MultiScHypEl} indicates that topology changes and localized stress concentrations remain challenging for such latent geometric encodings.
+Vi-Transformer and Augur provide robust intermediate performance across all datasets, reflecting the flexibility of mesh partitioning and tokenization.
+FNO performs well on some lower-dimensional settings but degrades strongly on \texttt{Rotor37} and \texttt{2D\_profile}, where projection from anisotropic or three-dimensional mesh-based data to regular grids introduces both approximation error and computational overhead.

+Overall, these results suggest that surrogate-model performance depends strongly on the match between data heterogeneity and architectural assumptions, and motivate benchmarks that preserve native mesh structure rather than reducing all datasets to regular grids.